Cambridge National in Engineering Design (J822) unit R039 – top tips for a successful outcome

 - Task 2 – Manual production of free hand sketches: design development

-- Task 3 – Manual production of engineering drawings
+- Task 3 – Production of engineering drawings

 - Task 4 – Use of computer aided design (CAD)